translation/laravel/README.md

 });
 ```

-First time the user will connect, it will automatically set the locale extracted from the browser `HTTP_ACCEPT_LANGUAGE` value, and keep it in the session between requests.
+First time the user will connect, it will automatically set the locale extracted

-Update the user locale by redirecting to https://yourdomain.com?locale=fr or https://yourdomain.com/fr (Solution 3)
+from the browser `HTTP_ACCEPT_LANGUAGE` value, and keep it in the session between
+requests.

-The `set.locale` Middleware code is [here](https://github.com/translation/laravel/blob/master/src/Middleware/SetLocaleMiddleware.php), feel free to adapt it with your own locale management.
+The `set.locale` Middleware code is [here](https://github.com/translation/laravel/blob/master/src/Middleware/SetLocaleMiddleware.php),
+feel free to adapt it with your own locale management.

 ### Locally